PyHOGS/pyhogs.github.io/content/How to.../intro-netcdf4-module.md

 Tags: netCDF, netCDF4
 Summary: An introduction to netCDF and the netCDF4 python module.

-## Motivation

-NetCDF has become my go-to method for saving data to disk.
-In my opinion, when it comes to handling large numerical arrays, NetCDF is far superior to other data formats such as ascii, .mat and even pickle.
-However, my experience with netCDF wasn't always smooth.
-I didn't find the process of using *dimensions*, *attributes* and *variables* to construct a *dataset* to be very intuitive.
-I kept asking myself, why go through all that trouble when I can save my data as a mat-file using one line of code?
-As a beginner, the netCDF documentation didn't offer much help either.
-They all seem to assume that readers understood the basics of using netCDF and just wanted to learn the syntax of particular interface.

-NetCDF has become my go-to method for saving data to disk.
-In my opinion, when it comes to handling large numerical arrays, NetCDF is far superior to other data formats such as ascii, .mat and even pickle.
-However, my experience with netCDF wasn't always smooth.
-I didn't find the process of using *dimensions*, *attributes* and *variables* to construct a *dataset* to be very intuitive.
-I kept asking myself, why go through all that trouble when I can save my data as a mat-file using one line of code?
-As a beginner, the netCDF documentation didn't offer much help either.
-They all seem to assume that readers understand the basics of using netCDF and just want to learn the syntax of particular interface.

-Here, I hope to make the intial steps towards learning using netCDF a little less daunting.
-I demonstrate how to create, read and explore a netCDF file.
-I also make mention of some advanced features that I've found useful.

 ## What is netCDF?

 [NetCDF](http://www.unidata.ucar.edu/software/netcdf/) is a data storage format commonly used within the geoscience community.
 The acronym stands for Network Common Data Format and it refers to a "set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data"[^0].The software is maintained by developers at [Unidata](http://www.unidata.ucar.edu/software/netcdf/), which is a subsidary of [UCAR](http://www2.ucar.edu/).

-**One of the main advantages of using NetCDF is that it has a built-in hierarchical structure that facilitates better organization and documentation of data**.
-Moreover, it is well suited to handle large numerical datasets as it allows users to access all or just a portion of a dataset without loading its entirety into memory.
+One of the main advantages of using NetCDF is that it has a built-in hierarchical structure that facilitates better organization and documentation of data.
+It is well suited to handle large numerical datasets as it allows users to access portions of a dataset without loading its entirety into memory.

 ## Versions of netCDF

-There are several versions of NetCDF currently in use: *netCDF3_classic*, *netCDF3_64-bit* and *netCDF4_classic* and *netCDF4*.
-NetCDF3_classic uses the original format and is probably still the most commonly used version.
+There are several [versions](https://www.unidata.ucar.edu/software/netcdf/docs/netcdf-tutorial/Versions.html) of NetCDF currently in use: *netCDF3_classic*, *netCDF3_64-bit* and *netCDF4_classic* and *netCDF4*.
+NetCDF3_classic uses the original netCDF binary format and has been in use for the past 20 years.
+It is probably still the most common NetCDF version despite being superseded by more recent versions.
 Its main limitation is that it can only store up 2GB of data.
-NetCDF3_64-bit is basically netCDF3_classic without the 2GB storage limitation.
-NetCDF4 is the most recent version.
-It is built on top of the [HDF5](http://docs.h5py.org/en/2.3/) data model, and introduces new features such as groups and zlib data compression.
-You can learn more about each version [here](https://www.unidata.ucar.edu/software/netcdf/docs/netcdf-tutorial/Versions.html).
+This limitation was lifted with the release of NetCDF3_64-bit.
+NetCDF4 is the most recent version and represents a departure for the the classic netCDF format.
+It is built on top of the [HDF5](http://docs.h5py.org/en/2.3/) data structure, which allows for the creation of groups that give users more freedom to organize their data.
+Like its predecesor, NetCDF4 can also handle files that take up more than 2GB of disc space.

 ## Using netCDF in Python
 The traditional python interface for netCDF is the [scipy.io.netcdf](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.io.netcdf.netcdf_file.html) module.
-This module is able to read and create netCDF files, but it is not equipped to handle the newer netCDF4 format.
-The [netCDF4 python module](http://netcdf4-python.googlecode.com/svn/trunk/docs/netCDF4-module.html) can handle all current netCDF versions and its user interface is similar to that of the `scipy.io.netcdf` library.
-For these reasons, I only will focus on the `netCDF4` module for the remainder of the post.
+This module is able to read and create netCDF files, but does not support the newer netCDF4 format.
+The [netCDF4 python module](http://netcdf4-python.googlecode.com/svn/trunk/docs/netCDF4-module.html) supports all current netCDF versions and will be the focus of this post.

 The netCDF4 module is available from the [Python Package Index (PyPi)](https://pypi.python.org/pypi).
 You can install it by typing `pip install netCDF4` from a terminal shell.
 If you are using Python distribution such as Anaconda or Canopy, you may already have netCDF4 installed.

 ## Storing data in a netCDF dataset

-To create and store data in a netCDF file, you need to do the follow steps:
+Here is how you would normally create and store data in a netCDF file:

 1. Open/create a netCDF dataset.
 2. Define the dimensions of the data.
-3. Construct netCDF variable objects using the defined dimensions.
+3. Construct netCDF variables using the defined dimensions.
 4. Pass data into the netCDF variables.
 5. Add attributes to the variables and dataset (optional but recommended).
 6. Close the netCDF dataset.